petertseng/adventofcode-hs-2015/README.md

 * 4 (Advent Coins): Pass the secret key in ARGV.
 * 10 (Look and Say): Pass the seed sequence in ARGV.
+* 11 (Passwords): Pass the initial password in ARGV.

 ## Highlights